obfuscated-D/EnderXY/README.md

 Bowden feed is not the greatest, and is a limiting factor as far as print quality and speed are concerned.
 The upside of running the Bowden is it greatly decreases the mass fo the gantry.
 If using the stock motors, this is important!
 Direct drive would be much better, but wouldn't be worth it without A/B motor upgrades.

 ## Marlin Firmware
+YOU MAY NEED TO ADJUST SOME OF THE CONFIGURATION !!
 In the firmware directory, you will find two .bin files.One for the stm32 and one for the gd32f.
 These reflect the configurations found in the marlin configuration files directory.
 These will only work for:
 - Ender3 4.2.2 mainboard with A4988 drivers and stm32 processor
 - Ender3 4.2.2 mainboard with A4988 drivers and gd32f processor